BionicReader/AsAboveAsBelow/README.md

 - TBD

 ---

-## **License**
-YThis project is released under the MIT License.
+- This project is released under the MIT License.
 Written and Coded by *Evie Melhuish* for SoloDevelopment winter game jam and CGRA259 2024.
 ---

 ## **Contact**